kairos-bets/inter-season-pricing/README.md

 - From transfermarkt

   - Careful: tranfermarkt lineup data stops midway in 2024, and there are also missing lineups (e.g. for Alexis Sanchez there are missing matches for 2023 from september to december)
+  - We will only use transfer data from transfermarkt

 - From FBref

+  - We use player match log data from FBref for all the analysis here

 - Focus on transfers to top 5 EU leagues

 ## Features